tearust/tapp-tutor/code_walkthrough.md

 ```

 ## Send SQL scripts to change SQL database
 Rather than `select`, many SQL statements will change the database.
-They are all considered **command**.
-The workflow is almost the same as the state command.
-Just replace the state with GlueSQL instance.
+They are all considered **commands**.
+The workflow is almost the same as the state command, with the state being replaced by the GlueSQL instance.

 ```mermaid
 sequenceDiagram